Duncraig, Western Australia: Transport

+Sport

+There are many sport clubs based in Duncraig, catering for all sporting members of the community.

 Politics

 Duncraig is a reasonably affluent suburb with many "mortgage belt" families.
 It consistently supports the Liberal Party at both federal and state elections, with the strongest support located in the southeastern part of Duncraig, served by the Davallia Primary polling booth.

 Duncraig is administered by the City of Joondalup although previously administered by the City of Wanneroo prior to the creation of the City of Joondalup in 1998.